Read time 10 minutes

 - Choose the Microsoft Exchange option and hit Next.

-- Next, you will see the following Export message; hit OK to proceed.
+- Next, you will see a confirmation message.
+Click OK to proceed.

 - Choose Outlook from the Profile Name drop-down menu and hit OK.